 8. Visitors have to search for your contact information

 A contact page is a must but don’t make your visitor search for it.
 Put your phone number where it is clearly visible and make it click to call for mobile visitors.
 Use simple web forms to help people contact you via email.

 Tip: Use simple forms that are clearly targeted at what the person may want.
 Title the forms appropriately so people know what to use them for.
 Want more information?
 Need an estimate?
 These forms help people take action and make your call to action clear.

 If your website doesn’t support mobile devices, you need to take action now.
 According to Google research, mobile has become the dominant platform for searches.
 Plus 59.4% of all web traffic is through mobile devices.

 If you land on a website that hasn’t been developed using mobile first design, you will most likely hit the back button and leave.
 Give visitors a mobile friendly experience that can be the difference between a new customer and one that never knows how your business can help them.

 Tip: Make sure your WordPress website is using a mobile responsive theme.
 Most newer WordPress themes have included responsive technology.
 If you have a WordPress website and it is not mobile responsive, time to switch your theme to one that is.

-Your website is no longer just a brochure that you send people to when they ask for more information but the central hub of your web presence.
-Review your website for these mistakes and correct them to ensure your website works hard for your business.
+Your website is the central focal point of your online marketing, not just a brochure that you send people to when they ask for more information.
+Review your website for these mistakes that prevent visitors from connecting with your brand and correct them to ensure your website works hard for your business.